femke77/movies-and-tv/README.md

 ## Description ✏️

-A place to track and watch upcoming and favorite movie & tv shows.
+A place to find TV shows and movies, keep track of them, stream anything and have a great time!

 This application is in-progress.
-This is the client side.
+This is the client side only.
+App doesn't use a server yet, uses netlify functions to proxy requests block by CORS, but this is temporary.
+A server will be built and deploy will move to my VPS.

 ### Interesting Problems Solved During Building